kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - That sounds perfect!
 - Yes please!
 - Yes please
+- Good, that is exactly in my price range!
+- Very good!
+- Yes please

 ## intent:ask_for_directions
 - Yes, what is the best way to get to your hotel?
 - Yes I have one more question.
 Is it possible to take public transport?
 - Yes, what's the best way to get to the hotel?
+- Thank you!
+What is the best way to get to your hotel from the [airport](start_location)?

 ## intent:ask_for_options
 - What rooms do you have?